aleszuin/docs/raspberrypigateway.md

 # Raspberry Pi Gateway

-This is a reliable solution which is simple to setup and works well if you just want to forward data to a remote emoncms server like emoncms.org.
+This is a reliable solution which is simple to setup and works well to forward data directly to a remote emoncms server like [emoncms.org](http://emoncms.org).

-It uses a read only file system approach as developed by Martin Harizanov which means its not susceptible to the SD Card failure issue from too many writes:
+It uses a read-only file system approach which means its not susceptible to SD Card failure from too many writes:

+#### If you have bought the [pre-loaded SD card](http://shop.openenergymonitor.com/pre-loaded-raspberry-pi-base-station-gateway-sd-card/) from the OpenEnergyMonitor shop jump stright to step 3)

+Background Info:

 [http://harizanov.com/2013/08/rock-solid-rfm2pi-gateway-solution/](http://harizanov.com/2013/08/rock-solid-rfm2pi-gateway-solution/)